Who can consign their items and become a seller?

 Where do donated items go after the sale?

-We have partnered with four local non-profits to donate the remaining items from the sale.
+We have partnered with five local non-profits to donate the remaining items from the sale.
 We announce those on our Facebook page and what their specialty is.

 What should I do if I registered to consign but cannot participate?